Beijing

 When we asked people what advice they would give someone preparing to move to Beijing, they said:

 "Before retiring in Beijing, an expat should research potential healthcare options, as international health insurance may not be accepted or comprehensive enough.
 A residency permit is also necessary to stay long-term in Beijing, and the process to obtain one can vary.
 Cultural barriers can also present a challenge; expats should look into classes or language exchanges to help them build a community.
 Additionally, expats may need to learn how to use common Chinese payment methods, such as WeChat Pay or Alipay, in order to make purchases and pay bills.
-Finally, expats should consider their air quality needs, as Beijing is known to have high smog levels throughout the year," remarked one expat who made the move to Beijing, China.
+Finally, expats should consider their air quality needs, as Beijing is known to have high smog levels throughout the year," said one expat in Beijing, China.

 Get Quote